expra-frankfurt/wise25/lecture/content/writing.md

 <big>**Rule 9: Discussion - Was the gap filled?**</big>

-In your discussion section, you summarize your findings, critically relate them back to your hypotheses and the previous research, models or theories they are based on, outline possible limitations and avenues for future research and give your reader a final take-home message:
+In your discussion section, you summarize your findings, critically relate them back to your hypotheses and the previous research, models or theories they are based on, outline possible limitations and avenues for future research and give your readers a final take-home message:
 - Start by **repeating the main question** of your work, **how your project tried to answer it** (1-2 sentences on your method), the **key findings** and whether they **support your hypotheses**
 - Highlight the main **contributions** of your work to the gap: **Relate your findings** to previous findings, theories, models, etc.
 - Discuss **potential differences** between your findings and others as well as unexpected results and provide **reasons for these differences** (you can speculate here)